 For the purposes of price calculation, loads were estimated at approximately 4,120 lbs. per hour for each air handling unit (AHU); based on outside air temperature minimum of 10°F, winter supply air temperature of 60°F, winter room temperature of 70°F, night setback temperature of 55°F, and a minimum relative humidity of 40%.
 Each AHU had a capacity of 265,000 CFM, with a total of three units existing at the facility.

 Humidification effectiveness was defined as a measure of a system’s ability to add moisture to the air to the point of saturation, as well as to achieve precise control of humidity levels.
-While all of the four systems tested produced acceptable levels of humidity for this application, on a scale of one to ten, where ten is the best, steam HX scored highest on humidification effectiveness, due to the minute size of droplet it creates.
+While all of the four systems tested produced acceptable levels of humidity for this application, on a scale of one to ten, where ten is the best, steam HX scored highest on humidification effectiveness, due to the fact that steam is water vapor.
 Electric canister steam placed second, with fog and compressed air tying for third.
 (See Figure 2.)

 This chart compares the features of each system, based on a scale of 1-10, with 10 being the best.

 The estimates below were obtained from a respected East Coast manufacturer’s representative.